Splitwirez/Mechanism-for-Avalonia/README.md

 ### Planned Tools
 ##### (Note that these planned features are subject to change, and are not guaranteed to be implemented)
+- Platform-matching theme loader
-- Compiled XAML skin loading system, with optional support for sideloading user-provided skins
+- Compiled XAML skin loader, with optional support for sideloading user-provided skins